 1. Your Type of Business Matters

-“Are we talking about a retail store, a dentist, or a restaurant?” said Bradley.
+“Are we talking about a retail store, a dentist, or a restaurant?” said John Bradley, Custom Channels co-founder and Chief Music Officer.
 “Because they will all have different timetables of when they start their Christmas music.”

 A retail store wants to start their buying cues, and their Christmas music, a whole lot earlier than other businesses.
 They need to start it in November, pre-Thanksgiving, because they’re selling something different than the barbershop or the pet supply store or the restaurant.
 Just because Black Friday is the Friday after Thanksgiving doesn’t mean people don’t start their Christmas shopping before that.